 - You must be 18 years of age or older and/or completion of Grade 12

-- The Core Reflexology Training Course is a mandatory pre-requisite for the Foot Reflexology Certification Course
+- The Core Reflexology Training Course (7 week online course) is a mandatory pre-requisite for the in person / hands on training of the Foot Reflexology Certification Course

 The purpose of this training course is outlined in the following objectives: